apache/openwhisk/docs/actions-php.md

 ```

 The PHP runtime will automatically include Composer's autoloader for you, so you can immediately
 use the dependencies in your action code.

-Note that if you don't include your own `vendor` folder, then the runtime will include one for you.
+Note that if you don't include your own `vendor` folder,
+then the runtime will include one for you with the following Composer packages:

+- guzzlehttp/guzzle       v6.7.3
+- ramsey/uuid             v3.6.3

+## Built-in PHP extensions

 The following PHP extensions are available in addition to the standard ones:

 - bcmath